arangodb/docs/3.11/features.md

 ---
 layout: default
 description: >-
-  ArangoDB is a NoSQL graph database for online transactional processing (OLTP) as well as analytical workloads, with a rich ecosystem of projects, integrations, and drivers
+  ArangoDB is a graph database with a powerful set of features for data management and analytics, supported by a rich ecosystem of integrations and drivers
 ---
 # Features and Capabilities